FRC830/cpp-practice/46_class_comp/problem.md

 Make a method that will then print out `Dog`'s `age` and `DogBreed` Finally, create both objects in `main()` and use the method from `Dog` to print out all the information of its object.

 **Notice** that multiple classes will need to be created for this lesson.
-In order to save space, just create all the classes in one "main" `.cpp` file with both declarations and definitions.
+This means that each class will require a `.h` and `.cpp` like previous lessons.
+Make sure that variable and method declarations are in the header file and  their definitions are in the `.cpp` file.

 As for all lessons, if you're having trouble:
--(1) Ask a programming buddy
+- (1) Ask a programming buddy
--(2) Run the solution program
+- (2) Run the solution program
--(3) Watch Bucky's video on the topic
+- (3) Watch Bucky's video on the topic
--(4) Ask a student leader
+- (4) Ask a student leader
--(5) Look at the solution program
+- (5) Look at the solution program